mozanunal/sllm.nvim/README.md

 **Pre-Hook Fields:**

-- `command` (string, required): Shell command to execute
+- `command` (string, required): Shell command to execute.
+Supports vim command expansion (e.g., `%` expands to current filename).
-- `add_to_context` (boolean, optional): If `true`, captures the command's stdout and adds it to the context as a temporary file.
+- `add_to_context` (boolean, optional): If `true`, captures the command's stdout and stderr, adding them to the context as a snippet.
 Defaults to `false`.

 **Notes:**

-- If `add_to_context` is `true` and the output is empty, no context file is created
+- Output is added as a snippet labeled `Pre-hook-> <command>` with both stdout and stderr sections when present
-- Temporary files created by pre-hooks are automatically cleaned up after the LLM response completes
+- Pre-hook snippets follow the same lifecycle as other context items—they are cleared after each prompt if `reset_ctx_each_prompt` is `true` (the default)
 - Pre-hooks execute synchronously in the order they are defined

 ### Post-Hooks